 The only thing worse than a startup claiming to have no competition is a startup that actually believes it.

 If you think you have zero competition, so be it.
 But, let’s talk about perception.
 Leave product aside for a moment — can you identify other companies that tell similar stories?
 These are your ‘perception competitors’.
 As a marketer, I love these guys.
 I would always rather identify a couple of them than being completely alone in the field.

-I can earn a fortune analyzing their marketing strategies.
-Starting from the messages they use in different channels, to traffic data, to the paid media campaigns they choose to invest in, to the channels they prefer, the keywords they focus on and … you get the idea.
+I can earn a fortune by analyzing their marketing strategies.
+Starting from the messages they use in different channels, to traffic data, to the paid media campaigns they choose to invest in, to the channels they prefer, the keywords they focus on, and … you get the idea.